ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-kiwix-partnership.md

 date = 2023-08-02T13:00:00.000Z
 description = "The Swarm Foundation is proud to announce the second phase of its partnership with Kiwix, an offline data storer, marking another decisive step in creating a thriving and value-driven ecosystem.
-Kiwix and the Swarm Foundation initially partnered in 2022 to bring an offline copy of Wikipedia on the Swarm Network." references_and_footnotes = [ ] title = "Kiwix Partnership Enters Second Phase" _template = "post"
+Kiwix and the Swarm Foundation initially partnered in 2022 to bring an offline copy of Wikipedia on the Swarm Network." references_and_footnotes = [ ] title = "Beyond Wikipedia: Swarm and Kiwix Boost Access to Free Knowledge" _template = "post"
 +++